The strangely looking Sound Sculpture Tvísöngur in Seyðisfjörður in East Iceland

 The sound sculpture is just above Strandarvegur street.
 There is an uphill hike up a gravel road for about 15 minutes.

-I add a link to an aerial map where the sculpture can be seen on the mountainside.
+I added a link to an aerial map showing the sculpture on the mountainside.

 Hotel Aldan - the Post Office